 DACA will not help you prove that your marriage is truthful or help you avoid the negative consequences of criminal convictions.
 But DACA might help you show a lawful entry or help you avoid the negative consequences of being in the United States without permission.

-To get a green card while you are in the United States (that is, to “adjust” status), you must have entered lawfully.
+To get a green card while in the United States (that is, to “adjust” status), you must have entered lawfully.
 You may qualify for an exception if you were included in an immigration application that was filed before the end of April 2001.
 There are also exceptions in special cases, for instance, if you were the victim of a crime and helped police investigate, if you were granted asylum, or in other similarly compelling cases.
 DACA, unfortunately, is not an exception.
 But DACA might help in another way.

-Even if you never traveled outside the U.S., you may still benefit from the DACA program when applying for a marriage-based green card.
+Even if you never traveled outside the U.S., you might still benefit from the DACA program when applying for a marriage-based green card.
 If you did not enter the U.S. lawfully, and none of the lawful entry exceptions apply to you, you will have to return to your home country to get an immigrant visa (“consular processing”).
 But leaving the United States can create a huge problem for many individuals because of something called unlawful presence.

 U.S. immigration rules indicate that every day you are not authorized to be in the United States counts as a day of “unlawful presence.”
 If you collect 180 days of unlawful presence or more, you are barred from returning to the United States for three years after you leave.
 If you collect one year or more of unlawful presence, you cannot return for ten years after leaving.
 It’s a harsh rule, and it means that many people simply never leave the United States, and therefore never attend the visa interview that could finalize their approval for a green card.

 The good news it that, any time you had DACA does not count as “unlawful presence” for the three-year and ten-year bars described above.
 The other good news is that, any time during which you were in the U.S. under the age of 18 also does not count as “unlawful presence” for the three-year and ten-year bars.
-This means that if you entered the U.S. as a child, and then received DACA before you turned 18, you may have few or even zero days of unlawful presence.
+This means that if you entered the U.S. as a child, and then received DACA before you turned 18, you might have few or even zero days of unlawful presence.

-You should consult an immigration attorney before leaving, of course, to make sure that your conclusions and calculations are correct.
+Consult an immigration attorney before leaving, of course, to make sure that your conclusions and calculations are correct.

 Even though minors do not collect unlawful presence for the purposes of the three-year and ten-year bars, minors do collect unlawful presence for purposes of the so-called “permanent bar.”